litstack/litstack/docs/docs/crud/models.md

 ## Create

+In order to create your index table and update & edit form three things are needed.

+-   Model
+-   Controller
+-   Config

-A CRUD-Model can be created using the following artisan command:
+They can be created all at once using the following artisan command

 ```shell
 php artisan fjord:crud